 This course develops a student's ability to engage in film scholarship.
 Students hone writing skills through a series of papers focusing on different approaches to film criticism, ranging from journalistic to more theoretical approaches.
 Prerequisite: MCOM 104; or permission of instructor.
-Every other Spring.
+Odd years Fall.